wazuh/wazuh-puppet/README.md

 ## Branches

-* `4.0` branch on correspond to the last Wazuh-Puppet stable version.
 * `master` branch contains the latest code, be aware of possible bugs on this branch.
+* `stable` branch on correspond to the last Wazuh-Puppet stable version.

 ## Contribute